-IT admins or sysadmins in modern, high-paced operations and business environments must manage a large Android inventory of mobile devices.
+IT admins or sysadmins in modern, high-paced operations and business environments must manage a large inventory of mobile devices.
 In some use cases, mostly BYOD, it’s about managing the work profile containerized as per organizational policy.
 Whereas for corporate or company-owned devices, device and user management optimization is key.
-That’s why and where shared Android devices in tandem with Mobile Device Management (MDM) can macadamize a new world for sysadmins.
+That’s why and where shared devices in tandem with Mobile Device Management (MDM) can macadamize a new world for sysadmins.

 Without getting too geeky, let’s get on with it.

 Let’s face it.
 Navigating the waters of IT operations isn’t the smoothest experience.
 Sysadmins encounter a multitude of requests every day.
 From network bugs to the deep bottomless pit of IT tickets—there’s so much to do with minimal time scope.
 Yes, there are ITSM tools to instill some order in chaos.
 But chaos persists in terms of corporate device management.
 It’s like a hydra—you resolve something, and that leads to two new challenges.
 No wonder the world of IT operations is so overwhelming.

 To reduce the current mammoth device inventory that IT admins must manage, shared work devices are the only way out of this maze of IT operations.
 Hence, IT admins must be able to manage shared multi-user devices running on different operating systems.
 Fear not, as an MDM solution to manage shared devices is a Robin to an IT Batman or a Watson to an IT Sherlock!